Daocheng Yading Airport

 Daocheng Yading Airport is an airport serving Daocheng County in the Garzê Tibetan Autonomous Prefecture of Sichuan province, China.
 It is located in Sangdui Township, 50 km north of the county seat and 130 km from the Yading Nature Reserve.

 At 4411 m above sea level, Daocheng Yading is the highest civilian airport in the world.

 Construction started after the airport was approved in April 2011, with a total investment of 1.58 billion yuan (US$255 million).
 The airport was opened on 16 September 2013.
 The inaugural flight was Air China Flight 4215 on an Airbus A319 from the provincial capital Chengdu, carrying 118 passengers.
-The opening of the airport cut the journey time between Daocheng and Chengdu to one hour, which previously required a two-day bus trip.
+The opening of the airport reduced the distance between Daocheng and Chengdu from two days to an hour, and removed the need to take a bus.

 Facilities

 Daocheng Yading Airport has a single runway that is 4200 m long and 45 m wide (class 4C).
 It has a 5000 m2 terminal building that is shaped like a flying saucer with two aerobridges.
 It is designed to handle 280,000 passengers per year.